Meet Our San Diego Leaders

-Growing up in San Diego has exposed me to endless opportunities to be out in the wilderness and experiencing nature.
+Growing up in San Diego has exposed me to endless opportunities to be out in the wilderness and experience nature.
 I am a high energy girl with the need for adventure!
 At a very young age I was surfing, camping, hiking and enjoying water sports with my family.
-Camping was a joy, because I got to spend quality time with family, friends and be out exploring all that nature had to offer.
-I became addicted to the feeling of being grounded, The fresh air, beauty of nature, and learning that my mind and body is capable and willing of going the distance.
-As a young adult I had the thrill to hike Machu Picchu!!
+Camping was a joy, because I got to spend quality time with family and friends, and explore all that nature had to offer.
+I became addicted to the fresh air and beauty of nature, the feeling of being grounded, and learning that my mind and body are capable and willing to the distance.
+As a young adult I had the thrill of hiking Machu Picchu!
 What a spiritual experience that was.
-From that day forward I couldn’t wait for my next hike or surf expedition.
-My life now is busy with 2 boys and a husband that lets me be me!!
+From that trip forward I couldn’t wait for my next hike or surf expedition.
+My life now is busy with two boys and a husband that lets me be me!
 I feel that balance is the key to life and when I am taking moments out of my busy days, doing the things I love, with people I love, then everything seems to make sense.
 I am now sharing this passion with my boys and want them to experience the feeling of what it’s like to be one with nature.
-I am truly honored to be a part of Foster the Earth and look forward to memorable experiences.
+I am truly honored to be a part of Foster the Earth and look forward to many memorable experiences to come.

 Born and raised in California's central valley at the foot of the

 Born on the east coast with fisherman blood, the ocean has always been a big part of my life.
 With a marine geology degree in tow, I moved to the west coast in 2008.
-Over time, I found myself instead working in marketing production for the sports industry and spending less time in the water and more time in the woods.
-Although the ocean will always be my first love, the mountains are when I see my reflection best.
+Over time, I found myself working in marketing production for the sports industry, spending less time in the water and more time in the woods.
+Although the ocean will always be my first love, the mountains are where I see my reflection best.
 The more time I spend in the wilderness, the more I learn about myself.
-I enjoy any chance I get to hike from local San Diego trails, desert trips, PNW rainforests, crossing Rim to Rim to Rim of the Grand Canyon, trekking portions of the PCT and summiting Mt.
+I enjoy any chance I get to hike—from local San Diego trails and desert trips, to PNW rainforests, to crossing rim to rim to rim of the Grand Canyon, to trekking portions of the PCT and summiting Mt.
 Whitney and Half Dome.
-These trips, no matter how large or small, have been fundamental in forming closer bonds with people and making me a happier, stronger, more aware person.
+These trips, no matter how large or small, have been fundamental in forming close bonds with people and making me a happier, stronger, more aware person.
 I look forward to sharing adventures with FTE and watching others form their own connection to the wilderness.

 I grew up in Carlsbad, CA where I spent most of my days on the beach and in the ocean—my true happy place.
 I caught the travel bug at an early age which led to a four year stint on the east coast for college, half a year in Denmark, country-hopping through Europe, and hitch-hiking across New Zealand.
-Eventually, I landed in San Francisco where I worked in tech and became a “city” person for three years.
-San Francisco was a rad place, but city life just wasn’t for me.
-I spent all my weekends outside the city, along the coastline or in the mountains—running, hiking, camping—or visiting my boyfriend Zach in Colorado.
-There, we explored the Rockies and even hiked some 14-ers together, which was a blast!
-Together, we experienced the healing power of nature and fell in love with the outdoors.
-Eventually, when we burnt out on our corporate jobs, we decided to do something totally different (and a little crazy): hike the Pacific Crest Trail.
-We leveraged our PCT hike to raise funds for a charity similar to Foster The Earth, and instantly realized the value of giving back.
+Eventually, I landed in San Francisco and got hooked on hiking around the Bay Area.
+I experienced the healing power of nature and totally fell in love with the outdoors.
+Then in 2018, my boyfriend Zach and I decided to jump way outside our comfort zone and hike the Pacific Crest Trail.
+We leveraged our PCT hike to raise funds for a charity similar to Foster The Earth, and I instantly realized the value of giving back.
 It is my passion to encourage and help those around me to get outside, try something different, and learn something new.
-I’m stoked to be back in San Diego as a part of the FTE team where my peers share that passion and are devoted to helping everyone achieve their dreams!
+I’m stoked to be back in San Diego as a part of the Foster the Earth team where my peers share that passion and are devoted to helping everyone achieve their dreams!

-Jamie Zumbro was born in Mammoth Lakes California.
+Jamie Zumbro was born in Mammoth Lakes, California.
 Needless to say the Sierras were in her backyard.
 As a child Jamie did some hiking but her main passion was riding horses.
-In 2013 Jamie summited Mount Whitney which really opened her eyes, mind, soul, and the love for the backcountry.
-Since summiting Mount Whitney she also summit Mount Langley,and Mount Tyndal.
-Both mountains stand tall in the Sierras.
-In 2017 Jamie backpacked Joshua Tree and in 2018 she backpacked Catalina.
-Jamie is section hiking the Pacific Crest Trail which starts at the boarder of Mexico and ends in Canada.
-She currently lives in Encinitas Ca, with her husband and 2 kids Logan and Zoë.
-As a family they love hiking, backpacking, fishing, going to the desert and being around friends and family.
-Jamie currently rides and breaks young horses in Rancho Santa Fe.
-On her spare time she loves to be out in the wilderness where she feel free.
+In 2013 Jamie summited Mount Whitney which really opened her eyes, mind, soul, and her love for the backcountry.
+Since summiting Mount Whitney she has also summited Mount Langley and Mount Tyndal, two other peaks that stand tall in the Sierra.
+In 2017 Jamie backpacked through Joshua Tree, then in 2018 she backpacked across Catalina, and she is currently section hiking the Pacific Crest Trail.
+She currently lives in Encinitas with her husband and two kids Logan and Zoë.
+As a family they love hiking, backpacking, fishing, going to the desert, and being around friends and family.
+Jamie currently rides and breaks young horses in Rancho Santa Fe, and in her spare time she loves to be out in the wilderness where she feels the most free.